gitShpetim/gitShpetim/README.md

 About me:

-Hey there! 👋 I'm Shpetim, a passionate computer science student with a deep love for video games and a dream of becoming a game developer.
+Hey there! 👋 I'm Shpetim, a passionate computer science student with a deep love for video games and a dream of becoming a game developer or software engineer.
 I come from the great city of New York, and my journey into the world of programming and game development started right here.

 My Journey: